 - Low faculty/student ratios in clinics

-- Hours of clinical experience with individual instruction
+- Hours of clinical experience with individual and small group instruction

 - Transferability of general education courses